Globatalent/crowdsale/README.md

 #### [TokenContribution.sol](/contracts/TokenContribution.sol)
 Inherits from: [Owned.sol](/contracts/Owned.sol), [TokenController](/contracts/TokenController.sol).
 Uses [SafeMath](/contracts/SafeMath.sol) for uint256 operations.

 This is the contract where the contribution takes place.
-The first part of the contract declares the variables where the address of the holders will be stored, token, sets the sale limit and the max supply of the token.
+The first part of the contract declares the variables where the address of the holders will be stored, token, sets the sale limit and the maximum supply of the token.

 - [L11] SafeMath is specified for the type uint256, this guarantees that all the operations done with uint256 are not in danger of an overflow.
 - `initialized()` [L40-43]: Modifier to check if the token contribution is initialized.